Adding Cloud-Optimized GeoTIFFs to the MAAP Dashboard¶

 [11]:

-Step 1, Scenario 2: Adding data from multiple COGs by creating a mosaic¶
+Scenario 2: Adding Data from Multiple COGs by Creating a Mosaic

 Many datasets are comprised of many tiles distributed spatially over the globe.
 In order to visualize them all together, we can use mosaicJSON to create a mosaic for the dynamic tiler API.
 The dynamic tiler API knows how to read this mosaicJSON and select which tiles to render based on the current zoom, x and y coordinates across spatially distinct COGs.